whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 ------------>cut here<----------------

 The default section contains the username-password pair to used unless you use a feed with some other password.
 Feed-specific login credentials can be specified under sections named after the given feed, as for "whois_database" in the example.
 (The "default" section is mandatory, the others are optional.)

-If  this file  is  set-up, you  will  not have  to  specify login  and passwords in the dialogs or in the command-line.
+If this file is set-up, you will not have to specify login and passwords in the dialogs or in the command-line in the case of the legacy access.

+Similarly, in the case of new-generation access, a file named ".whoisxmlapi_ng.ini" can be set up, with the following contents:

+------------>cut here<----------------
+[default]
+plan = custom2
+password = YOUR_API_KEY
+------------>cut here<----------------

+(Replace "custom2"  with your subscription plan,  and "YOUR_API_KEY".)
+The file has  the same role as .whoisxmlapi_login.ini,  except that it does not affect the interactive mode.
+In interactive mode this file is ignored.)

 Setting ssl authentication
 --------------------------